 Evidence suggests, that there was an early boom in hormone replacement therapy for men.
 Drug manufacturers, enthusiastically marketed TRT to the public and medical professionals alike.
 Today, doctors are writing fewer testosterone prescriptions.

-In 2013, JAMA Internal Medicine – the American Medical Association’s peer-reviewed monthly journal published a study based on insurance prescription data for more approximately 10 million men starting at the age of 40 and older from 2001 to 2011.
-Over the 10 years, androgen replacement therapy – testosterone prescribed in the form of topical gels, skin patches, pills and injections – more than tripled.
+In 2013, JAMA Internal Medicine – the American Medical Association’s peer-reviewed monthly journal published a study based on insurance prescription data for approximately 10 million men starting at the age of 40 and older.
+From 2001 to 2011, androgen replacement therapy, was prescribed in the form of topical gels, skin patches, pills and injections.
+Sales had tripled.

-The trend later reversed sometime around 2013.
-TRT prescriptions for American men from 30 and older decreased by almost 50% overall from 2013 to 2016, according to findings published July 10, 2018, in JAMA after researchers took another look at the database.
+The trend reversed in 2013.
+TRT prescriptions for American men from 30 and older decreased by almost fifty percent from 2013 to 2016, according to findings published July 10, 2018, in JAMA.

 It was discovered that in the five-year’s since the original study, heart attacks and stroke risk from testosterone therapy appeared in respected medical journals.
 In October 2016, the FDA approved changes to TRT labeling to emphasize possible risks for heart-related problems and mental health issues having to do with testosterone products.